mesege1/globalterrorism/README.md

 5. Statistical Test and Analysis
 6. Prediction
 7. Conclusion
+8. Future data chanllenge
-8. Solution proposal: Change conditions
+9. Proposed solution: Change conditions
 ## Overview
 ### What is Global War on Terror (GWOT)?
 The War on Terror, or Global War on Terrorism (GWOT), was a global counterterrorism military campaign initiated by the United States after the September 11 attacks, with no official endpoint declared.